Afghan refugee who helped U.S. military overseas stuck in Texas detention center

 The situation became so dire that his last resort was to head to South America and make the dangerous journey to illegally cross through the U.S.-Mexico border.

-Ahmad Majeed arrived in Texas back in September and has been held in the Eden Detention Center ever since.
-His sister lives in Tempe and is a refugee herself.
+Ahmad Majeed arrived in Texas in September 2022, and has been held in the Eden Detention Center for months.

 Ahmad Fahim Majeed